Thank you for your interest in Vermont's reptiles and amphibians!

 This site provides an important resource for people interested in Vermont's Reptiles and Amphibians, and their conservation.
 It presents what we know today about the distribution of individual species in Vermont, and identifies gaps in this knowledge.
 Beyond this, we hope to encourage people to help fill in the many gaps remaining in our records.
 We also hope to stimulate and support research and conservation initiatives throughout the state.

 We would also like to both recognize and thank our financial supporters; without their contributions this important conservation work would not be possible.
-We also appreciate the Vermont Book Shop for making our posters and DVD more widely available.
+We also appreciate the Vermont Book Shop for making our posters more widely available.

 Feel free to copy any part of this website for non-profit conservation or educational purposes.
 Just give credit for it.
 Our website continues to expand and become a better resource.
 Feel free to correspond with us about it at any time.